Genetic Heart Disease in Adults

 Cardiovascular Genetics Services

-Duke's adult cardiovascular genetics program is led by nationally recognized experts who study the role genes play in heart disease.
-Our cardiologists diagnose and manage inherited forms of heart disease, including Marfan syndrome, hypertrophic cardiomyopathy, long QT syndrome, and Brugada syndrome.
+Duke's adult cardiovascular genetics program is led by nationally recognized experts who study the roles genes play in heart disease.
+Our cardiologists diagnose and manage inherited forms of heart disease.
 We work closely with specially trained genetic counselors who provide testing and counseling for inherited heart diseases and vascular diseases.
 Together, our specialists’ combined expertise ensures you and your family members receive the best medical care available.

 Find a Genetic Heart Disease in Adults Doctor